microsoft/vscode-docs/docs/remote/ssh-tutorial.md

 ![ssh-keygen output](images/ssh-tutorial/ssh-keygen.png)

-You will then be prompted to enter a secure passphrase but you can leave that blank.
+You will then be prompted to enter a secure passphrase, but you can leave that blank.
 You should now have a `id_rsa.pub` file which containers your new public SSH key.

 ## Add SSH key to your VM